InfoJobs/brand/README.md

 ![alt text](../master/_header/01-github-header.jpg)

 <h2>NEW</h2>
 We have a new github page with some useful resources you will need to apply the InfoJobs brand consistently.
-[Go there to donwload to check and download them](http://infojobs.github.io/brand/)
+[Download them here...](http://infojobs.github.io/brand/)

 If you have any question, send us an email to [design@infojobs.net] (mailto:design@infojobs.net)